- Loans Homepage

 - Return of Title IV Funds

 Edinboro University of Pennsylvania has available to its students a wide variety of permanently endowed scholarships.
 Generally, there is one recipient per scholarship selected.
 Some scholarships on our website may not be available every academic year as funding levels change.
-These scholarships do not require a separate application.
-All students who complete the Edinboro University admissions application and meet the specific selection criteria are automatically considered as possible candidates.
 Should additional information be needed, the Financial Aid Office will email the student the required application at their Edinboro University address.

 Periodically, the Financial Aid Office is notified of external scholarship opportunities.
 Students are notified through Edinboro's SCOTS email system, outlining the criteria and method of application.
 These are also listed on our website by clicking the link listed above.